Baltimore County boil water advisory lifted after water main break repair

 The announcement comes after a 20-inch water main break caused concern of water contamination earlier this week.

-The DPW also issued a list of tip for what to do after a boil advisory is lifted:
+The DPW also issued a list of tips for what to do after a boil advisory is lifted:

 - Run all cold water taps for fifteen (15) minutes.